 Where do we go from here?

-You’re gonna Take those pliers with the material attached and hold it vertical with your right hand (reverse this if you are left handed)
+You’re gonna Take those pliers with the material attached and hold it vertical with your ‘tying hand’

-Then with your left hand (reverse all of this if you are left handed) bring that threaded bobbin UP and over to the left side; by doing so it will begin to compress the material from underneath.
+Then with your non tying hand, bring that threaded bobbin UP and over to the left side; by doing so it will begin to compress the material from underneath.

-You can either carefullyyyy bring it up and over, but if you’ve been to our Fly tying group or saw me at a show you’ll hear me say “just toss it over”.
+At this poiny You can either carefullyyyy the bobbin up and over the hook shank, but if you’ve been to our Fly tying group or saw me at a show you’ll hear me say “just toss it over”.
 Really, just toss it.